We finally made it home!

 Quito: 9,350 feet

-Over 17 days, we took seven flights on four different airlines Southwest (we give it an A; we are big fans), Avianca (we give it a D; their "premium economy" was a joke), Latam (we give it an A; very impressed with their customer service), and Copa (we give it a D and that is generous; nothing about our flights were particularly pleasant and the rating is inflated just because we were relieved to finally be going home).
+Over 17 days, we took seven flights on four different airlines: Southwest (we give it an A; we are big fans), Avianca (we give it a D; their "premium economy" was a joke), Latam (we give it an A; very impressed with their customer service), and Copa (we give it a D and that is generous; nothing about our flights was particularly pleasant and the rating is inflated just because we were relieved to finally be going home).

 This trip added three new countries to our travel list - Ecuador was country #31 for us!